debops/debops/docs/meta/philosophy.rst

 most comprehensive approach to CM for Debian GNU/Linux I could find.
 Since 2015-02 I am using it for all my Debian servers (self-hosting) and workstations and I'm quite happy with it.
-Workstations are not the main goal of DebOps but it works quite nice for me.
 I did not lose much time as a user of DebOps and started contributing to it and helping DebOps evolve.
 In 2016-07, I officially became the second DebOps Developer when Maciej and me set up the :ref:`debops.keyring`.